plewis/plewis.github.io/phylogenetics/ssh.md

         User eeb5349usr13
 {% endcomment %}

-Be sure to use your own NetID, not `xxx00000` (which is a fake NetID) and your own home directory name, not `xxxxx`.
+Be sure to use your own NetID, not `xxx00000` (which is a fake NetID).

+Note that IdentityFile should specify the private key file name that you save earlier when you ued `ssh-keygen`.

-These 3 lines will create an alias named `hpc` that allows you to login to user account on the HPC cluster using `ssh`:
+These 4 lines in the _config_ file will create an alias named `hpc` that allows you to login to user account on the HPC cluster using `ssh`:

     ssh hpc